Scholarship

 Recent and Current Projects

-His next two book projects have the tentative titles, Theories of Ugliness: An Unseemgly Aesthetic History and Faith, Doubt, and Reason: The Mind’s Journey Away from God (and the Possibility of Return).
+His next book project has the tentative title Faith, Doubt, and Reason: The Mind’s Journey Away from God (and the Possibility of Return).

 Additional projects include a study in the history of ideas, from Meister Eckhart to Hans Jonas, focusing on the idea of God’s dependence on humanity, and essays and lectures on various topics in German literature, higher education, film, and philosophy.
 An early version of an informal lecture entitled “What’s so Funny about a Joke?” is available here.
 An updated version is available here as a podcast.